Stranger133/StarMovies/README.md

 To view the website, open this [Link](https://stranger133.github.io/StarMovies/) in your web browser.

 ## Notes
-If you want to use the search functionality, the only available movie is "spideman".
+-In case you want to use the search functionality, the only available movie is "spideman".
-Write any correct email and password to login.
+-To login enter any correct email and password.

 ## Credits